 On May 5, 2023, I was honored to receive the Ohio Military Hall of Fame for Valor medal on behalf of the Richard Enderlin family.
 Enderlin received the Medal of Honor for his actions during the Civil War.

 All of these inductees embody what it means to be a hero.
 Yet every single one of them will say they were just doing their job.
 Their actions, in the face of monumental danger, make you realize how far an American soldier will go to “do their job.”
 And at what cost.
 Many of these soldiers paid the ultimate price.
 Their stories were so inspiring to me, I have made it the focus of my next book, “The Ohio Military Hall of Fame.”

 In the Works

-"I am currently writing my next book centering on a select group of individuals from Ohio.
+"I am currently awaiting the release of my next book which centers on this select group of individuals from Ohio.
 They are your friends, relatives, neighbors, and family members.
 These people are set apart from others you may know because of their acts of extreme valor in combat.
 Many of these people don’t talk about their actions, simply saying they were doing their job.
 I believe their heroism is a story worth telling."

 About Melody Lapczynski Hatfield

 Born and raised in Canton, Ohio, Melody Lapczynski Hatfield moved to Columbus, Ohio in her twenties, and relocated to Chillicothe in 2005.
 She holds a Bachelor’s Degree in Business/Marketing and a Master’s Degree in Business (MBA).
 She has two sons with families of their own who call her “Grammy”.